MintMCP

 Pricing Models

-• MintMCP: Per-user plus platform fees on custom contracts with enterprise SLAs
+• MintMCP: Custom enterprise contracts with enterprise SLAs

 • Airia: Public Free, Individual, and Team tiers; custom Enterprise pricing with monthly self-serve tiers plus Enterprise quote options; enterprise-grade support on Enterprise tier